 Musk has been transparent about where this money's going.
 He said in May that he wants to buy a million AI chips, and much of these new proceeds will fund exactly that ambition.
 The company is building a massive cluster of AI computers in Memphis, Tennessee, packed with Nvidia and AMD GPUs that are essential for training next-generation AI models.

 This represents a classic Muskian approach - throw enormous resources at a technical challenge and try to leapfrog the competition through scale rather than gradual iteration.
-It's the same playbook he used with Gigafactories and rapid rocket development.
+It's the same playbook he used with Tesla's Gigafactories and SpaceX's rapid rocket development.